Skip to contents

 run_app()

-# Or specify a custom Python virtual environment path
+# Or specify a custom Python virtual environment path (takes priority over saved settings)

-run_app(venv_path = "/path/to/your/venv")
+run_app(venv_path = "./venv")

 Click the gear icon next to your username in the sidebar.

-Settings dialog showing folder configuration options.
+Settings dialog showing folder paths, classification threshold toggle, annotation storage, and import/export options.

 Setting Description Example